 - There are substantial disagreements among member states on the required minimum substance and the consequences of being deemed a ‘shell’ and negotiations continue.

 - In June 2024, the Commission attempted to relaunch discussions with a new compromise proposal which, reportedly, is limited to information exchange, leaving tax consequences at the discretion of member states.
-The negotiations could restart at the Council on this basis in the autumn 2024.
+The new proposal was discussed at the Council of the EU meeting in November 2024 without much progress, with member states raising concerns about an additional reporting obligation.

 - Timing: the schedule for adoption remains unclear due to the disagreements among member states.
 The application is likely to be delayed to at least 2026.